Mark Saccomanno

 Mark Edison Saccomanno (born April 30, 1980) is an American former professional baseball first baseman.
-He represented Italy in the World Baseball Classic.
+He played in Major League Baseball (MLB) for the Houston Astros in 2008.
+He represented Italy in the 2006 World Baseball Classic.

+Career

+Amateur

 At 17, Saccomanno was awarded the Klein Forest High School Golden Glove award.
 He was also selected to the 17-and-under AAU National All-Tournament Team.
 At 18, was named Second-Team All-District 16-5A as a shortstop and received the National Scholar Athlete Award.
 He played college baseball for Baylor University.

+Professional

-He was selected in the 23rd round of the 2003 Major League Baseball draft by the Astros.
+Saccomanno was selected in the 23rd round (689th overall) of the 2003 Major League Baseball draft by the Houston Astros.